|Pick Your Battles|

 There is a whole lot of anger in the air lately!
-My inbox has been overflowing with messages from angry new faculty who are sick of departmental drama, tired of students’ hostility, and who are so filled with anger that they can’t focus on their research and writing.
-I'm not sure if all this pent-up anger is from unresolved conflicts that have been brewing all year or the result of cumulative devaluation in the workplace.
+My inbox has been overflowing with messages from angry new faculty who are sick of departmental drama, tired of student hostility, and who are so filled with anger that they can’t focus on their research and writing.
+I'm not sure if this pent-up anger is from unresolved conflicts that have been brewing all year, or the result of cumulative devaluation in the workplace.
 Either way, it seems clear that we could use some straight talk about Common New Faculty Mistake #13: Avoiding Conflict.

-Conflict is Inevitable
+Conflict Is Inevitable

 Academia is full of intellectual, interpersonal, political, and downright petty conflicts.
 While many new faculty members feel comfortable with intellectual conflicts, they struggle to effectively resolve everyday conflicts.
 Their discomfort in resolving conflict extends across a wide spectrum and includes people who have more power (senior colleagues and administrators) and people who have less power (students) within their institution.
-I believe this results directly from the fact that we all received extensive training in the art of substantive argumentation as part of our graduate research training, but few of us ever learned how to resolve inter-personal conflicts in ways that don’t harm our relationships with others.
+I believe this results directly from the fact that we all received extensive training in the art of substantive argumentation as part of our graduate research training, but few of us ever learned how to resolve interpersonal conflicts in ways that don’t harm our relationships with others.

 Conflict in your professional life is inevitable, so it's critically important for all of us to learn when and how to express our feelings in ways that are effective and professionally appropriate.
-If you are underrepresented, you’re likely to have more conflict AND to have your responses interpreted through particular frames, so you have to be extra skilled at conflict resolution.
+If you're underrepresented, you’re likely to have more conflict AND to have your responses interpreted through particular frames, so you have to be extra skilled at conflict resolution.
 The good news is that learning how to engage in healthy conflict will allow you to express your feelings, retain your integrity, and minimize negative consequences to your professional relationships.

 Here are the three questions I use when conflicts arise:

 There are no right or wrong answers here.
 Sometimes pushing back makes sense; other times it's better to pull back and then go hit the punching bag at the gym.
 Either way, anger is energy so it has to come out of your body.
-In other words, don't confuse "pulling back” with "stuffing down”!
+In other words, don't confuse "pulling back” with "stuffing down!”
 Pulling back simply means releasing the angry energy in an indirect way because the costs of expressing it outweigh the benefits.

 For the times when I decide to push back, my best trick is to use Marshall Rosenberg’s formula:

-"When I'm the only person sitting in this office and you ask me ‘Where is Professor Rockquemore?’ it makes me feel frustrated that you've looked at me and assumed I couldn't be that person.
+"When I'm the only person sitting in this office, and you ask me ‘Where is Professor Rockquemore?’ it makes me feel frustrated that you've looked at me and assumed I couldn't be that person.
 It also makes me feel angry that I live in a world where I have to keep explaining to people that I'm really a professor.
 Professors come in lots of different packages, so I just want to encourage you to rethink your assumptions about the type of people who fill that role.
 Now, how can I help you?"

 The Weekly Challenge

-Peace & Productivity,
+Peace and Productivity,

-Kerry Ann Rockquemore
+Kerry Ann Rockquemore, PhD